StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 #### Topology

-The following AWS service data is available in StackState as components:
+The following AWS service data is available in StackState as components with the associated relations:

 | Service | Resource | Relations |
 | :--- | :--- | :--- |